GeekBeacon/geekbeacon-docs/docs/community/code_of_conduct.md

 ## **Credit:**

-Whenever someone else's work is used it needs to be given credit and as much as possible referenced.
+Whenever someone else's work is used it needs to be given credit and referenced as much as possible.
 Ie.  Linking to the graphic designer’s website if said person’s artwork was used.